 As elephants are inherently wild animals—that have never been domesticated such a livestock or companion animals—ultimately we believe they should never be taken from the wild in the first place, and placed in zoos and elsewhere.

 The good news is that we are making a difference.
 No one would have known these elephants exist if it were not for the Hanako campaign, and now Elephants in Japan.
-Already, nearly half a million people have signed petitions for Miyako and Sunny.
+Already, nearly one and a half million people have signed petitions for Miyako, Sunny, Fuko and Himeko.

 The Japan Association of Zoos and Aquariums (JAZA) made an important public announcement in December 2017 that acknowledges our efforts so far, regarding the husbandry of solitary elephants in Japanese zoos.
 This is encouraging news that key entities within Japan are receptive and ripe for change and gives hope for the elephants in Japan.

-Dr. Keith Lindsay’s report has outlined a set of detailed recommendations for the short, medium and long term that can and should be enacted for the solitary elephants such as These include relocating the elephants within Japan to better living conditions with larger spaces and companionship.
+Dr. Keith Lindsay’s report has outlined a set of detailed recommendations for the short, medium and long term that can and should be enacted for the solitary elephants.
+These include relocating the elephants within Japan to better living conditions with larger spaces and companionship.

 Each elephant’s preferences and character are unique and in many cases, and the elephant experts we have worked with have noted in their observations of the solitary elephants that many are in fact disturbed by the visitors at the zoo—especially the noises made by them.
 Elephants in the wild would thrive in wide natural roaming spaces and choose the company of their elephant herd and family members—not humans.
 For this reason you will find that reputable elephant sanctuaries—such as the Performing Animal Welfare Society (PAWS) ARK 2000 sanctuary in California—are closed to the public and make every bit of effort to offer their rescued elephants the peace and privacy they can so they are able to lead happy and healthy lives.